AChandel01071994/file-encryption-decryption-in-node/README.md

 ```

 ## Usage
-Place ts file into you service folder and import the FileService class inside your controller/service to use it
+Place `file-service.ts` file into you service folder and import the FileService class inside your controller/service to use it

 ```javascript
 import FileService from './file-service';